polkadot-developers/knowledgebase/current/runtime/storage.md

 ## Declaring Storage Items

-You can use the `decl_storage!` macro to easily create new runtime storage items.
+You can use [the `decl_storage` macro](https://substrate.dev/rustdocs/master/frame_support/macro.decl_storage.html) to easily create new runtime storage items.
 Here is an example of what it looks like to declare each type of storage item:

 ```rust
 decl_storage! {